 Interconnection information

-For first-time developers, the utility interconnection processes can seem especially daunting.
+For first-time developers, the utility interconnection processes can seem daunting.
 As described on the Details tab, Energy Trust offers Project Development Assistance incentives to encourage developers to engage professionals to speed up the development process.

 These guidebooks have been written for both new and experienced developers and are intended to serve as a roadmap to Oregon’s utility interconnection process.